logicly-au/pmhc-mds-user-documentation/doc/upload.rst

 Uploading a file
 ^^^^^^^^^^^^^^^^

-After navigating to the Upload tab, you will be able to upload data files to organisations for which you have the 'Upload' role.
+After navigating to the **Upload** tab, you will be able to upload data files to organisations for which you have the 'Upload' role.

 You can upload data files through the upload tab, by following these steps:

-1. Navigate to the 'Upload' tab.
+1. Navigate to the **Upload** tab
-2. The Primary Health Network (PHN) will be pre-filled in the 'Organisation' field, unless you are allowed to upload to more than one PHN which will allow you to select the PHN whose data you are uploading.
+2. The Primary Health Network (PHN) will be pre-filled in the **Organisation** field, unless you are allowed to upload to more than one PHN which will allow you to select the PHN whose data you are uploading

    .. figure:: screen-shots/upload-org-selected.png
       :alt: PMHC MDS Organisation Selected

-4. Click the blue 'Select File' button.
+4. Click the blue **Select File** button
 5. Navigate to where the upload file is saved on your system.
-Select the file and click the grey 'Open' button.
+Select the file and click the grey **Open** button

    .. figure:: screen-shots/upload-file-selected.png
       :alt: PMHC MDS Upload File Selected

-6. Check to ensure you have selected the correct file by reviewing the file name now displayed below the 'Select File' button.
+6. Check to ensure you have selected the correct file by reviewing the file name now displayed below the **Select File** button

-7. Click the green 'Upload' button.
+7. Click the green **Upload** button

 You will receive confirmation that your file has been accepted.
-The file will now be validated and you will shortly receive a confirmation notification and an email.
-You you can click on the link confirmation notification or open the email to view the upload status informing you if your file was successfully uploaded to the PMHC MDS, or informing you of any errors that occurred.
-See :ref:`viewing-previous-uploads`
+The file will now be validated and you will receive a confirmation notification and an email.
+You can click on the link confirmation notification or open the email to view the upload status, informing you that your file was successfully uploaded to the PMHC MDS, or informing you of any errors that occurred.
+See :ref:`viewing-previous-uploads`.

 Please email support@pmhc-mds.com if you don't receive an email within one hour.